SophiaR-baty/Modulartistic/README.md

 - **Share**: Feel free to share any images or animations you create with Modulartistic.
 - **Contact**: If you create something particularly interesting, I'd love to hear about it!
 Reach out to me at [maximilian.georgiev@maxgeo.de](mailto:maximilian.georgiev@maxgeo.de).
-- **Credit**: While not required, crediting Modulartistic is appreciated.
+- **Credit**: While not required, crediting/referencing Modulartistic is appreciated.

 ## License